AstunTechnology/iso19139.eamp/README.md

   </resource>
 ```

-### Build the application
+#### Build the application

-Once the application is build, the war file contains the schema plugin:
+Once the application is built, the war file contains the schema plugin:

 ```
 $ mvn clean install -Penv-prod
 ```

-### Deploy the profile in an existing installation
+#### Deploy the profile in an existing installation

 After building the application, it's possible to deploy the schema plugin manually in an existing GeoNetwork installation: